Broderick Crawford: Paramount

 Crawford signed a contract with Paramount.
 He appeared in some "B" films: Ambush (1939), Sudden Money (1939) and Undercover Doctor (1939).
 He had a good role in the prestigious Beau Geste with Gary Cooper, Ray Milland, Robert Preston, Brian Donlevy and Susan Hayward and directed by William A. Wellman.

-After appearing in Island of Lost Men (1939) starring Anna May Wong, Crawford had a Beau Geste-style role in The Real Glory (1939) with Gary Cooper and David Niven.
+After appearing in Island of Lost Men (1939) starring Anna May Wong, Crawford appeared in The Real Glory (1939) with Gary Cooper and David Niven.
 He appeared in two films for Walter Wanger and Tay Garnett, Eternally Yours (1939) with David Niven and Loretta Young and Slightly Honorable (1939) with Pat O'Brien and Edward Arnold.

 Universal

 Crawford moved over to Universal, where he was given his first starring role, in the "B" picture I Can't Give You Anything But Love, Baby (1940).

 He had support parts in When the Daltons Rode (1940); Seven Sinners (1940), for Garnett; and Trail of the Vigilantes (1940).
 He went back to Paramount for Texas Rangers Ride Again (1940) then returned to Universal for The Black Cat (1941), Tight Shoes (1941), and Badlands of Dakota (1941).

 Crawford had one of the leads in South of Tahiti (1941) and North to the Klondike (1941).
 He supported Edward G. Robinson in Larceny, Inc. (1942) and George Raft in Broadway (1942), and co-starred with Robert Stack in Men of Texas (1942) and Constance Bennett in Sin Town (1942).

 During World War II, Crawford enlisted in the United States Army Air Corps.
 Assigned to the Armed Forces Network, he was sent to Britain in 1944 as a sergeant, he served as an announcer for the Glenn Miller American Band.
 He was one of two announcers on Miller's weekly program I Sustain the Wings, prior to Miller and the band being shipped to England.

 He returned to films with roles in the film noir Black Angel (1946) with Dan Duryea and Peter Lorre and Slave Girl (1947) with Yvonne de Carlo.